sanhu88/Udacity-Bertelsmann-Scholarship-2019_Cloud-Track/README.md

 --It will make you a more powerful programmer.
 In other words, if you want to be a powerful developer (or even just a powerful user), it's essential to at least learn the basics of using a text shell and CLI.

+--It will open the door to other tools.

+--learn Python